filipvabrousek/JS-Algorithms/1 - Think.md

 			this.element.ctx.fillStyle = "green";
 		}

-		// fill in "x" and "y" arrays, with click coordinates addEL() {
+		// fill in "x" and "y" arrays, with coordinates of the click addEL() {
 			this.element.addEventListener("click", e => {
 				x.push(e.offsetX);